envimate/message-mate/README.md

 .build();
 ```

-The type and the `AsynchronousConfiguration` are similar to those used in the Channel
+The type and the `AsynchronousConfiguration` are similar to those used for Channels
 described in [!!!].

-The default error rethrowing MessageBusExceptionHandler can be replaced with `withExceptionHandler`
+The default MessageBusExceptionHandler throws all exceptions.
+It can be replaced using
-method.
-When an exception is thrown in one of the subscriber the
+`withExceptionHandler` method.
+When an exception is thrown in one of the subscriber
-`shouldDeliveryChannelErrorBeHandledAndDeliveryAborted` is called to decide, whether
+the `shouldDeliveryChannelErrorBeHandledAndDeliveryAborted` is called to decide,
-the exception should be handled and the delivery aborted or whether the exception should
+whether the exception should be handled and the delivery aborted or whether the
-be ignored.
-In case the exception should be handled, the message is marked as failed in
+exception should be ignored.
+In case the exception should be handled, the message
-the statistics and the `handleDeliveryChannelException` method is called.
-When an exception
+is marked as failed in the statistics and the `handleDeliveryChannelException`
+method is called.
+When an exception is raised in any Filter (general or class
-is raised in one filter (general or classe specific channel), the delivery is aborted,
+specific Channel), the delivery is aborted, the message is marked as failed and
-the message is marked as failed and the control is given to `handleFilterException`.
+the control is given to `handleFilterException`.

 The `ChannelFactory` is used to create the class-specific Channels, that delivery the
 messages to the specific Subscriber.
-The default implementation creates synchronous channel,
+The default implementation creates synchronous Channel,
 that redirect error to the `MessageBusErrorHandler`.
 But in case more control over the
 configuration of these Channels is needed, a custom implementation can be given here.
 But care has to be taken to handle or redirect the errors correctly.